Cambridge University Press: Relationship with the University of Cambridge

-Cambridge University Press is a non-teaching department of the University of Cambridge.
+Cambridge University Press was a non-teaching department of the University of Cambridge.
 The press has, since 1698, been governed by the press 'Syndics' (originally known as the 'Curators'), 18 senior members of the University of Cambridge who, along with other non-executive directors, bring a range of subject and business expertise.
-The Chair of the Syndicate is currently Professor Stephen Toope (Vice-Chancellor of the University of Cambridge).
-The Syndicate has delegated its powers to a Press & Assessment Board; and to an Academic Publishing Committee and an English Language Teaching & Education Publishing Committee.
+The Chair of the syndicate in 2021 was Professor Stephen Toope (Vice-Chancellor of the University of Cambridge).
+The syndicate has delegated its powers to a Press & Assessment Board; and to an Academic Publishing Committee and an English Language Teaching & Education Publishing Committee.

 The Press & Assessment Board is responsible for setting overarching strategic direction.
 The Publishing Committees provide quality assurance and formal approval of the publishing strategy.

-The operational responsibility of the press is delegated by the Syndics to the Secretary of the Syndicate and Chief Executive.
+The operational responsibility of the press was delegated by the Syndics to the Secretary of the Syndicate and the Chief Executive.

-In 2020 the university announced its decision to merge Cambridge University Press with Cambridge Assessment.